 - In the Description section, give your subtitle style a name.
 Something descriptive is helpful, but it doesn’t really matter.
 Then in the Text section directly below the Description, tap the Font item

 - From here, select a font that works best for you.
 As usual, you can ‘preview’ what each one looks like in the top section of the window.
 VERY IMPORTANT – make sure to toggle the Video Override option to OFF.

-- Return to the previous screen and select a font Size and Color.
+- Return to the previous screen and select a font Color and Size.
 Again, you must toggle the Video Override for each one to the OFF position.

-- When you’re happy with the final result, open the Netflix App, launch a movie/show and turn on Subtitles.
+- When you’re happy with the final result, open the Netflix App on your iPhone/iPad, launch a movie or show and turn on Subtitles.
 Ta-ta!

 If you want to change the subtitles for Netflix on other devices (Smart TV’s etc) check out this guide.